Cecil F. White

-Cecil Fielding White (December 12, 1900 – March 29, 1992) was an American farmer and politician.
+Cecil Fielding White (December 12, 1900 – March 29, 1992) was an American farmer, World War I veteran, and politician.
 As a Democrat, White served as the U.S. representative for California's 9th congressional district for one term, from 1949 to 1951.
 White was a cotton broker and owned his own ranch before getting into politics at the age of 47, and defeating seven-term incumbent Republican Bertrand W. Gearhart.

 Background

 White was born in Temple, Texas, on December 12, 1900, the son of James Bernard and Massie (née Bedford) White.
 His family moved to Fort Smith, Arkansas, where White grew up and went through the city's public schooling system.

+Military service

 At the age of sixteen, he joined the Arkansas Army National Guard and served on the border with Mexico during the Pancho Villa Expedition.

 During World War I, White fought in France as a sergeant in the 142nd Field Artillery Regiment, After the war, White worked in the Los Angeles office of a cotton broker and later worked with cotton mills in Arkansas, California and Tennessee.
 After going back to California, he became the owner and operator of his own ranch, under his name in Devils Den, California.

+Family

 He married Mildred Willis, and they had four children: Millicent, Donald, Douglas, and Bertram.